beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 Tornado API exposes a set of data structures to developers to use specific vector operations such as addition, multiplication, etc.
 The simple algorithm of vector addition can be rewritten to use Tornado vector types.
 The Tornado JIT compiler will generate OpenCL vector types that match the Tornado vector types.

-The following snippet shows the vector addition example using Tornado vector types.
+The following snippet shows the vector addition example using Tornado's vector types.

 ```java